davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 Lines 81-83 and 94-97: The contrast is not apparent as phrased.
 Try, "In addition to Cretaceous mantle wedge, eastern margin xenoliths include ..... "
 </p>
 <p class="comment r3"> line 93 - new paragraph</p>
 <p class="response fixed">Lines 53-120 were phrased in a very ponderous manner with several restatements.
-We have reworked significantly to present a more linear flow and work from more general background towards implications for our study.</span>
+We have reworked significantly to present a more linear flow and work from more general background towards implications for our study.
+We also separated into two sections, **Regional tectonic setting** and **Previous xenolith studies**, which makes for better flow</span>
 </div>

 <div class='group'>